 For complete details on the St Louis Award, including qualifications, current and past winners, and the nomination process, go here.

-The St Louis Section–ACS and the Associated Drug and Chemical Industries of Missouri (ADACIOM) present the High School Chemistry Contest Award winners.
 The award is based on a written test given in March.
 There are two divisions.
 The Regular Division exam is given to students who are in their first year of high school chemistry; the Advanced Division to those taking their second high school chemistry course.
 Each exam has a multiple-choice section and then a “tie breaking” section that consists of short-answer and essay questions.
-The 2010 winners are listed below.
+The 2012 winners are listed below.

 |||